meet the staff

 Audrey David, Director of Generation R

 From the building’s inception until 2005, Audrey Beeber David served on the JCC’s Board of Directors with her husband Greg David.
-She later joined the staff in order to launch a long sought after dream—to create a comfortable space at JCC Manhattan for Russian-speakers of a younger generation.
+She later joined the staff in order to launch a long sought after dream—to create a comfortable space at the Marlene Meyerson JCC Manhattan for Russian-speakers of a younger generation.
 Audrey graduated magna cum laude from the University of Pennsylvania with a degree in Russian Area Studies and has since made more than 40 professional trips to the Former Soviet Union.

 After growing up in Cleveland, Brian attended college at Tulane University in New Orleans, and previously lived in New York as a participant in the Avodah: Jewish Service Corps, working at the Urban Justice Center in Manhattan.
 While attending the Reconstructionist Rabbinical College (RRC) in Philadelphia, Brian had many internships in congregational, campus, chaplaincy and social justice settings.
 After graduating from RRC in 2011, he served as the Rabbinic Fellow at Cornell University Hillel.
 Brian and his wife Aileen live in Park Slope, Brooklyn